-On the first execution, an eager builder reads and stores the entire input before returning any rows.
-Later executions read and return the rows from the worktable, unless a rebind is issued.
+On the first execution, an eager builder first reads and stores the entire input when the first row is requested, then returns the first row only; it then returns the remainder of the rows from the worktable as more rows are requested.
+Subsequent executions read and return all rows from the worktable, unless a rebind is issued.

 - Lazy builder: Logical Operation is Lazy Spool and Primary Node ID is absent.

-On the first execution, a lazy builder reads, stores, and immediately returns each row as it is read.
-Later executions read and return the rows from the worktable, unless a rebind is issued.
+On the first execution, a lazy builder reads, stores, and immediately returns a single row; it repeats this as more rows are requested.
+Later executions read and return all rows from the worktable, unless a rebind is issued.

 - Consumer: Primary Node ID is present.